pharmpy/pharmpy/docs/modeling.rst

 John Draper
 ~~~~~~~~~~~

-Similarly, a John Draper transformation uses a list of etas as input, if no list is
+John Draper transformation is also supported.
+The function takes a list of etas as input, if no list is
 provided all etas will be transformed.

 .. jupyter-execute::